jespermhl/image-copyright-manager/readme.txt

 2. Shortcode output displaying media with copyright information

 == Changelog ==

+= 1.1.0 =
+* Major performance improvement: Copyright information is now stored in a custom database table for fast and scalable queries.
+* Removed all taxonomy-based code and meta_query usage for copyright info.
+* Shortcode and admin UI now use the new table structure.
+* Improved caching for copyright queries.
+* Codebase fully cleaned of legacy taxonomy and meta_query logic.
+* Updated translation template (POT) file.
+* Various code quality and standards improvements.

+= 1.0.7 =
+* Changed all function, class, and shortcode prefixes to `imagcoma` for improved uniqueness and consistency.

 = 1.0.6 =
 * Fixed WordPress coding standards violations for text domain usage